owlayton/NM-Competitive-Dynamics-Simple_Release/README.md

 # NM-Competitive-Dynamics-Simple_Release
 CD model simulated in Ali, Decker &amp; Layton (Journal of Vision)

-To get started, (TDB)[download the Switch Experiment optic flow dataset].
+To get started, ([TDB](https://osf.io/td4as/?view_only=204c48fdb03e4452b41dd5a7fce79ceb))[download the Switch Experiment optic flow dataset] (1.2G).
 Unzip data.zip to the base project directory, replacing the data subdirectory.
 See data/readme.txt for what file paths should be.

 ## Running CD model on Switch Experiment dataset